Examples Of Common Case Scenarios

 Franchisee can open a new location while remaining in compliance with franchise agreement:

-Process: Hamilton Law Firm managed negotiations with the franchisor and the developer for the franchisee through numerous emails and phone conferences, with all concerned parties.
-By respecting and understanding the other parties’ objectives, while also effectively advocating for her client, Ayesha was able to navigate to the legal middle ground that was acceptable to all concerned parties.
+Process: Ayesha managed negotiations with the franchisor and the developer for the franchisee through numerous emails and phone conferences, with all concerned parties.
+By respecting and understanding the other parties’ objectives, while also effectively advocating for her client, she was able to navigate to the legal middle ground that was acceptable to all concerned parties.

 Result: The franchisor relaxed the lease terms so that the developer would have more leeway for bringing other types of businesses to the strip mall, and the developer agreed to provide environmental testing and provide indemnification defense to environmental issues after the testing.